-How to Dye Your Hair Multiple Colors at HomeApril 09, 2020
+How to Dye Your Hair Multiple Colors at HomeJanuary 08, 2021

-Changing your hair color at home can be tricky if you’re going from one single shade to another, and dyeing your hair multiple colors at once?
-That’s even more ambitious.
-But now that we’re social distancing and we don’t have the option to go to the salon, we asked Deb Rosenberg, assistant vice president of education for Color&Co, and Nick Stenson, artistic director at Matrix, for their best tips on how to achieve a multi-colored dye job at home.
+Dyeing your hair at home can be tricky, even if you’re just going from one single shade to another.
+If you want to dye your hair multiple colors, things get even more complicated.
+But if you follow the right steps, it’s totally possible.
+Here, Deb Rosenberg, assistant vice president of education for Color&Co, and Nick Stenson, artistic director at Matrix, share their best tips for achieving a DIY multi-colored hair look.

 What to Know Before You Start

-“If you are wanting fun colors or pastels, make sure to lighten your hair to the level of lightness you’re looking for, and then you can tone with the desired shade,” Stenson notes.
-Once you’re prepped, lightened and ready, you can then start your colors following the steps below.
+“If you want fun colors or pastels, make sure to lighten your hair to the level of lightness you’re looking for and then tone the hair with the desired shade,” says Stenson.
+Once you’re prepped and lightened, follow the below steps to get a multi-colored look.